 Water pollution.
 Facts you should know.

-Water is a natural resource that supports life.
-However, pollution and uncontrolled use is endangering this resource.
+Water is a natural resource essential for life.
+However, pollution and overuse is endangering this resource.

 Pollution by pesticides in irrigation waters from Arequipa, Peru.
 Source: TOXICROP project.

-• Global Warming: the increase of terrestrial temperature, caused mainly by CO2 emissions, heats up the water and leads to a decrease in oxygen level.
+- Climate change: the increase of terrestrial temperature, caused mainly by CO2 emissions, heats up the water and leads to a decrease in oxygen level.
+Extreme scenarios of drought or cloudbursts contribute to the increase of pollutants.

-• Fuel spills: the transport and storage of oil and its derivatives give rise to leaks that can reach water sources.
+- Oil and fuel spills: the transport and storage of oil and its derivatives often leach to water resources.

 Industrial water discharge causing river pollution